 I’ll deal with the sextiles/trine under this heading.
 What we have is Sun in Scorpio trine Neptune in Pisces, with the stellium in Capricorn at the midpoint.
 The stellium is showing us the potential for big political change.
 Saturn indicates matters of importance, public figures and old age, and the Jupiter Pluto conjunction is not only the pandemic indicator, it shows we are at a moment where our world view (Jupiter) is being tested to destruction (Pluto).
 However, Saturn in Capricorn may also be a steadying influence.
 Let’s hope the door opens to that later this year.

 The Sun Neptune trine combines a powerful figure and deceit.
-I always thing of these ‘softer’ aspects as showing an ongoing situation – so no surprises there – however there seems to be a lot of things coming to light here, maybe even in a legal sense with the judges lined up in Capricorn.
+I always think of these ‘softer’ aspects as showing an ongoing situation – so no surprises there – however there seems to be a lot of things coming to light here, maybe even in a legal sense with the judges lined up in Capricorn.
 Something may have been a long time coming.

 Jupiter conjunct Pluto square Moon, Mercury and Venus